Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Generalized Delaunay Graph Is Plane with Constant Spanning Ratio

 \textbf{Case (b):} If $l$ lies on or to the right of $r$ (see Figure~\ref{fig:UpperHull}b), we have that

 completing the proof. \end{proof}

 \begin{lemma} The \delGraph satisfies the visible-pair $\kappa_C$-spanner property. \end{lemma} \begin{proof} Let $p$ and $q$ be two vertices on the boundary of a face $f$ of the \delGraph, such that $p$ can see $q$ and the line segment $p q$ does not intersect the exterior of $f$.
 Assume without loss of generality that $p q$ lies on the $x$-axis.
 Let \C{p}{q} be the homothet of $C$ with $p$ and $q$ on its boundary and its center on $p q$.
 We aim to show that there exists a path between $p$ and $q$ of length at most $\kappa_C \cdot |p q|$.
-Since by definition $\kappa_C$ is at least $|\partial \C{p}{q}| / |p q|$, showing that there exists a path between $p$ and $q$ of length at most $|\partial \C{p}{q}|$ completes the proof.
+Since by definition $\kappa_C$ is at least $|\partial C^+(p, q)| / |p q|$, showing that there exists a path between $p$ and $q$ of length at most $|\partial C^+(p, q)|$ completes the proof.
 If $p q$ is an edge of the \delGraph, this follows from the triangle inequality, so assume this is not the case.

 We grow a homothet $C'$ with its center on $p q$ by moving its center from $p$ to $q$, while maintaining that $p$ lies on the boundary of $C'$ (see Figure~\ref{fig:ConstructingPath}a).
 Let $v_1$ be the first vertex hit by $C'$ that is visible to $p$ and lies in \reg{\C{p}{q}}{p}{q}.
 We assume without loss of generality that $v_1$ lies above $p q$.
 Since $v_1$ is the first vertex satisfying these conditions, $p v_1$ is either an edge or a constraint: Since $v_1$ is the first visible vertex we hit in \reg{\C{p}{q}}{p}{q}, we have that $\reg{\C{p}{q}}{p}{q} \cap C'$ contains no vertices visible to $p$.
 Hence, there is no vertex visible to both $p$ and $v_1$.
 Therefore, Lemma~\ref{lem:VisibleVertex} implies that $\reg{\C{p}{q}}{p}{q} \cap C'$ does not contain any vertices visible to $v_1$.
-Finally, if $p v_1$ is not a constraint, $\reg{\C{p}{q}}{p}{q} \cap C'$ contains the region that is visible to both $p$ and $v_1$.
-Hence, if $p v_1$ is not a constraint, the region that is visible to both $p$ and $v_1$ does not contain any vertices and $p v_1$ is an edge.
+Hence, if $p v_1$ is not a constraint, the region that is visible to both $p$ and $v_1$ does not contain any vertices and $p v_1$ is an edge of the \delGraph.